It's time to get down to the of the matter.

-To help banks determine who should get home loans, the government-run Home Owners’ Loan Corporation established a system for appraising neighborhoods, now commonly referred to as “redlining.”
+To help banks determine who should get home loans, the government-run Home Owners’ Loan Corporation established a system for appraising neighborhoods, a practice now commonly referred to as “redlining.”
 Essentially, the United States government created color-coded maps, assigning green for “good” neighborhoods and red for “bad” neighborhoods (literally drawing red lines around what they considered “bad” neighborhoods, hence the name).

 Black neighborhoods, pretty much across the board, were given the worst grade (D) and the classification of red, which deemed them as “hazardous” places to underwrite mortgages.
 The explanation given for this was that “colored infiltration" was "a definite adverse influence on neighborhood desirability.”
 Naturally, without the ability for homeowners to obtain conventional financing, these neighborhoods significantly declined as businesses left, segregation and discrimination deepened, and predatory lending and slumlords thrived.

 In large cities, Black Americans were now confined almost exclusively to the “inner city” — where housing developments were often the only housing option — and soon freeways bypassed them altogether.
 Although smaller in scale, Black Americans in rural areas fared no better as they were now relegated to the “wrong” side of town, or tracks as it were.
 The very (very) few Black people who did obtain financing saw their property values plummet as White Americans refused to buy in what was now firmly considered “Black” neighborhoods.